shaoxc/dftpy/doc/source/tutorials/config.rst

 CELL
 ----------

-    The information of input structure.
+    Information about the input structure.

 .. option:: cellfile